LuckyMan23129/Flute/README.md

 - 4 mounting holes
 - Reset button

+<div align="justify"> To support developers, Adafruit also provides a series of basic examples about how to install necessary libraries and how to implement simple LoRa-433MHz applications on Arduino IDE as depicted at https://learn.adafruit.com/adafruit-feather-m0-radio-with-lora-radio-module/overview.  </div>

+</br>
 <div align="justify"> Similar to LTE-M nodes, reference implementations are available for the Arduino development environments for outdoor and indoor LoRa 433MHz.
 This facilitates developers to develop a battery-free LoRa IoT node more easily than ever.
 The detailed information on the source code, please see here https://github.com/LuckyMan23129/Flute/tree/master/Source%20code/LoRa%20AsTAR%2B%2B. </div>
-</br>

 ### 3.4.
 Implementing a LoRa 433MHz Gateway